-Adequate standard of living and social protection for all Kenyans.
-For example article 28 of the United Nations Convention on the Rights of Persons with Disabilities.
+Adequate standard of living and social protection for all.
+For persons with disabilities this is envisioned in article 28 of the United Nations Convention on the Rights of Persons with Disabilities.

-Involvement of organizations working with poor and vulnerable groups in decision-making is important if we are to truly leave-no-one-behind.
+Involvement of organizations of persons with disabilities in decision-making is important if we are to truly leave-no-one-behind.
 Social Accountability works.
 We can build community momentum and maintain pressure on county and national governments in regards to public service delivery.
 Also holding private sector; and other civil society players to be responsible and 'do good'.

-Systems to collect information on the situation of poor and vulnerable groups, including the barriers that they face to exercise their rights are necessary.
+Systems to collect information on the situation of persons with disabilities, including the barriers that they face to exercise their rights are necessary.

-- ► The Social Accountability model is powerful and needs to be deployed across the country.
-Moving beyond capacity building approaches to local ownership, partners can be supported to mobilise resources . - There is need to enhance capacity of county governments and citizens in equal measure for achievement of sustainable development to be realised.
-For instance Implementing the programme on LPO Financing. - ▶ Within the social cash transfer programmes, disability needs to be included and recognised in addition to poverty as a basis for qualification into the program. - National coordination of data collection by Service delivery institutions such as Schools, Hospitals, Civil Registry, IEBC.
-Data for poor and vulnerable groups needs to be disaggregated - National Data collection ought to involve non-state actors in collabotarion with Kenya National Bureau of Statistics (KNBS) and other specialized agencies. - Citizen participation at all levels- in the development of the tools to be used in data collection during the upcoming national census. - ▶ The use of Washington set of short questions to KNBS and other institutions carrying out census or surveys.
+- The Social Accountability model is powerful and needs to be deployed across the country.
+Moving beyond capacity building approaches to local ownership, partners can be supported to mobilise resources (either with or without VSO). - There is need to enhance capacity of county governments and also citizens in equal measure for success to be realised. - ► Fully implement the programme on LPO Financing. - Within the social cash transfer programmes, disability needs to be included and recognised in addition to poverty as a basis for qualification into the program. - Coordination of data collection by Service delivery institutions such as Schools, Hospitals, Civil Registry, IEBC.
+Data to be disaggregated - ▶ Disability data collection to involve Kenya National Bureau of Statistics (KNBS) and other specialized agencies and Disabled Persons Organisations. - Persons with disabilities and their organisations to participate in the development of the tools to be used in data collection during the upcoming national census. - ▶ Recommend the use of Washington set of short questions to KNBS and other institutions.